Skip to main content

 • Comments (line and block), attached to the nearest token

-Parse a file, render it back, and you get byte-identical output.
-This is verified by 170,686+ identity tests drawn from 33+ real-world SQL sources, achieving 99.7%+ pass rates across all 15 dialects.
+Parse a file, render it back, get byte-identical output.
+This is verified by 177,197+ identity tests drawn from 34+ real-world SQL sources, with 99.7%+ pass rates across all 15 dialects.

-This isn't a feature we bolted on.
-It falls out of the grammar architecture -- every token is described in the grammar, so every token ends up in the AST.
-Hand-written parsers can't achieve this because they all make pragmatic shortcuts: skip whitespace here, normalize casing there.
+It isn't a feature we bolted on.
+It falls out of the grammar architecture: every token is described in the grammar, so every token ends up in the AST.
+Hand-written parsers don't get there because they cut corners — skip whitespace here, normalize casing there.

 Sometimes you want to compare SQL by structure rather than by text.
 Every AST node provides:

-• semanticEquals() -- structural equality ignoring whitespace, comments, and keyword casing
+• semanticEquals() for structural equality, ignoring whitespace, comments, and keyword casing

-• semanticHash() -- consistent hash code for semantic equality
+• semanticHash() for a consistent hash code matching semantic equality

-• Sources include: PostgreSQL's pg_regress suite, DuckDB test suite, Apache Spark tests, Apache Calcite, Trino, CockroachDB, ZetaSQL, ANTLR grammars-v4, SQLGlot, sqlfluff, ShardingSphere, sqlparser-rs, and more
+• Sources include PostgreSQL's pg_regress suite, the DuckDB test suite, Apache Spark tests, Apache Calcite, Trino, CockroachDB, ZetaSQL, ANTLR grammars-v4, SQLGlot, sqlfluff, ShardingSphere, sqlparser-rs, and more.

-These are not synthetic tests.
-The corpus includes PostgreSQL's own pg_regress suite (50,806 statements), DuckDB's test suite (36,325 statements), and SQL from 31+ other real-world sources.
+These are not synthetic.
+The corpus includes PostgreSQL's own pg_regress suite (50,807 statements), DuckDB's test suite (36,325 statements), and SQL from 32+ other real-world sources.

-• Safe refactoring tools -- rename a column, add a filter, rewrite a subquery, and the rest of the file stays exactly as the author wrote it
+• Safe refactoring tools.
+Rename a column, add a filter, rewrite a subquery — the rest of the file stays exactly as the author wrote it.

-• Diff-friendly transformations -- changes show up as minimal, meaningful diffs rather than wholesale reformatting
+• Diff-friendly transformations.
+Changes show up as minimal, meaningful diffs instead of wholesale reformatting.

-• Migration tooling -- convert SQL between dialects while preserving the original style and comments
+• Migration tooling.
+Convert SQL between dialects while preserving original style and comments.